RoaLogic/ahb3lite_interconnect/docs/ahb3lite_interconnect_datasheet.md

 ### Global Signals

 The common signals are shared between all devices on the AHB bus.
-The AHB-Lite Interconnect has Master and Slave AHB-Lite buses and they all use the global signals.
+The AHB-Lite Interconnect has master and slave AHB-Lite buses and they all use the global signals.

 | Port      | Size | Direction | Description                   |